Introduction

 And the moon was split (54:1)

-The accusative case is when the noun is the object of the sentence, it will bear fatha:
+In the accusative case, when the noun serves as the object of the sentence, it takes on a fatha:

 -َ